HHPA 140 - Concepts of Athletic Training

 Hours: 3

-Substance Use and Abuse.
-Three semester hours.
-An examination of the physiological, psychological, and social effects of drugs and other harmful substances.
-Legal and ethical implications are considered.
+This course examines the physiological, psychological, and social effects of drugs and other harmful substances.
+Legal, ethical and social implications are considered.

 HHPH 210 - ENVIRONMENTAL HEALTH